-Goal 13: Take urgent action to combat climate change and its impacts assemblies, as well as use of sold products.
+Goal 13: Take urgent action to combat climate change and its impacts 13.1: Strengthen resilience and adaptive capacity to climate related disasters assemblies, as well as use of sold products.
 Even though the vast majority of our emissions thus are not under Elekta's control, we are committed to work hard to reduce the emissions generated also in our supply chain.
 From the extraction of our raw materials to the delivery to our customers.
 This makes our targets challenging and we have to look carefully at our processes to identify ways to improve.